hermannhueck/tagless-final/README.md

 https://oleksandrmanzyuk.wordpress.com/2014/06/18/from-object-algebras-to-finally-tagless-interpreters-2/

 The blog is a great intro to the subject, the clearest one I found on the web.
-I heavily recommend to read it if you not yet familiar with the subject.
+I heavily recommend to read it if you are not yet familiar with the subject.

 Hermann